-Ukrainian refugees who fled to Ireland between 2022 and early 2024 are to have their welfare allowances cut from September under plans expected to be considered by Cabinet on Wednesday.
+Ukrainian refugees who fled to Ireland between 2022 and early 2024 will have their welfare allowances cut from September under plans agreed by Cabinet on Wednesday.

-The payments for Ukrainian refugees living in State-provided, full-board accommodation would be reduced from the full jobseekers’ rate of €232 per week to €38.80 per week for an adult under the proposals.
+The payments for Ukrainian refugees living in State-provided, full-board accommodation will be reduced from the full jobseekers’ rate of €232 per week to €38.80 per week for an adult, subject to an income test, under the plan.

 A previous Government decision reduced the payments for new Ukrainian arrivals provided with full board accommodation by the State from March 14th.

-Communications are to go out to those affected by the expected changes.
+Communications are to go out in August to those affected by the expected changes.

 Meanwhile, Sinn Féin leader Mary Lou McDonald has said accommodation for international protection applicants should be in better-off areas rather than in communities “that are literally cut to the bone”.